 Overview

-The Atmos Nano Prime Plus Waxy targets users who want a straightforward wax pen without complexity.
-It's compact, affordable, and offers just enough features to handle different concentrate types without overwhelming new users.
+The Atmos Nano Prime Plus Waxy is a simple wax pen for people who don't want to overthink things.
+Compact, cheap, and it has just enough features to handle different concentrates without confusing beginners.

 What We Tested